October 15, 2013 7:08 pm

 copying shapes 2

-I had a few goals for this class (which will be continued throughout many of the classes).
-I want the children to recognize lines and shapes in pictures and in real life.
-I also want them to gain confidence in being able to copy these lines and shapes from pictures and real life.
+I wanted the children to be able to recognize lines and shapes in pictures and in real life.
+I also wanted them to be able to copy these lines and shapes from pictures and real life.

-I use ideas from many books but, learned a lot espeically from Mona Brooks’s Monart method and I wrote some posts about how I taught kids with this method a few years ago in drawing for children post that you can check out.
+I use ideas from many books but, learned a lot especially from Mona Brooks’s Monart method and I have some posts about how I taught kids with this method a few years ago in drawing for children post.

 After that I took some coloring pages out of a coloring book and small squares of pieces of the picture that I traced.

-The children had to find that piece that was on their small square in the larger picture
+The children had to find the piece that each square was copied from.

 finding pieces of picture 1